borispovod/crypti-docs/boot2docker.md

+# NOTE: Boot2Docker functionality is temporary disabled, please do not follow this guide at the moment.

 # Crypti Boot2Docker installation

-# NOTE: this functionality is temporary disabled, please do not follow this guide at the moment.

 ## 1. Install Boot2Docker